thalida/angular-seed/README.md

 We have preconfigured the project with a simple development web server.
 The simplest way to start this server is:

 ```
-npm start
+gulp
 ```

-Now browse to the app at `http://localhost:8000/app/`.
+Now browse to the app at `http://localhost:8000`.

 #### In Production